 - Are your fees negotiable?
 (Yes.)
 Yes, in unique situations.
 To be fair to all my clients, the fee is the same.
 Would you be happy if you are paying one amount and a different client is paying less simply because they asked for a discount?
 I don’t think you would.

 - Will you consider charging by the hour or retainer instead of an annual fee based on my assets?
 (Yes.)
 Yes.
 We offer hourly services for people without complex needs.
-For ongoing clients our fee is a % of the assets we mange are under $360,000.
-If the assets we manage are more than $360,000, we charge an asset-based fee that starts at 1% and tiers down.
+For ongoing clients our fee is a % of the assets we manage subject to a minimum annual fee of $3,600.

 - Can you tell me about your conflicts of interest, orally and in writing?
 (Yes, and no adviser should deny having any conflicts.).
 If you are paying me an asset-based fee, I will have an incentive to recommend against any strategies that involve taking money out of the portfolio and for strategies that increase the value of the portfolio, like a 401k rollover.
 Mortgage payoff strategies are a great example.
 I manage this conflict primarily by reminding the client of this conflict any time a situation arises where we discuss a strategy that could involve pulling money out of the investment account.
 I am not aware of any other conflict.

 - Do you earn fees as adviser to a private fund or other investments that you may recommend to clients?
 (No.) No, this would be considered a conflict of interest.

 - Do you pay referral fees to generate new clients?
 (No.) No, but have in the past.